Technical Overview

 Object access permissions

-If a directory on the cluster is shared via S3 protocol, the directory is treated as an S3 bucket, and all subdirectories and files within that directory are treated as objects within the bucket.
+If a directory on the cluster is shared via the S3 protocol, it is treated as an S3 bucket, and all subdirectories and files within that directory are treated as objects within the bucket.

 When a user or workflow attempts to access an object, the system uses the access key provided by the client to identify the key’s mapped Active Directory or local user ID, and then checks that ID against the object’s SMB / NFSv4.1 access control list.